 What is the curly girl method?

 The Curly girl method is a technique and structuring ideas on how to get your hair in the best condition possible and then learn how to maintain and manage your curls.
-The Curly girl method started out with Lorraine Masseys book The Curly Girl handbook a guide to Curly hair.
-Lorraine having had curly hair her whole life wanted to embrace her curls and teach others how to as well.
-Read on for advise on top tips for starting your curl journey right now.
+The Curly Girl method started out with expert Lorraine Masseys book The Curly Girl Handbook, a guide to Curly hair.
+The hairstylist Lorraine Massey having had curly hair her whole life wanted to embrace her curls and teach others how to manage them.
+Read on for advice on top tips for starting your curl journey right now.
 The whole idea behind the curly girl method is to remove harsh products and other elements that damage your hair.
 Your hair in good condition with a mixture of protein and moisture will curl better.

-I have always looked after my hair and clarified my hair often to remove the silicones but the improvement in condition since I have started the CG method has been amazing.
+I have always looked after my hair and clarified my hair often to remove the silicones, but the improvement in condition, since I started the CG method has been amazing.
 In just a few weeks I have achieved bouncy curls.
 Curls that last days and my hair feels in the best condition it ever has.